abenav4/E-Book-to-PDF-Converter/README.md

 # E-Book-to-PDF-Converter

-Make sure you have Python, Pillow and PyAutoGUI installed.
+Make sure you have the latest version of Python, Pillow and PyAutoGUI installed.

 To run the program, open a command prompt, navigate to the root folder of this directory, and enter: